spotlightpa/poor-richard/content/news/2025-06-18-SPLFRAUDCONVICT0625.md

-description = "Federal investigators charged the men with multiple counts of fraudulent voter registration and related crimes in a failed scheme to steal a mayoral election." feed-exclude = false image = "2025/05/01m2-snx4-sp25-apa6.jpeg" image-credit = "Kriston Jae Bethel / For Votebeat" image-description = "Md Nurul Hasan, former vice president of the Millbourne borough council, at the May 5 council meeting." image-gravity = "ce"
+description = "Federal investigators charged the men with multiple counts of fraudulent voter registration and related crimes in a failed scheme to steal a mayoral election." feed-exclude = false image = "2025/05/01m2-snx4-sp25-apa6.jpeg" image-caption = "Md Nurul Hasan, former vice president of the Millbourne borough council, at a May 5 meeting." image-credit = "Kriston Jae Bethel / For Votebeat" image-description = "Md Nurul Hasan, former vice president of the Millbourne borough council, at the May 5 council meeting." image-gravity = "ce"